backstage/backstage/plugins/hcp-consul-backend/README.md

 # @backstage/plugin-hcp-consul-backend

-A backend for HCP Consul, this plugin exposes a services with routes that are used by the `@backstage/plugin-hcp-consul` plugin to query HCP Consul overview and service instances using using HCP Consul Central public APIs.
+A backend for HCP Consul, this plugin exposes a services with routes that are used by the `@backstage/plugin-hcp-consul` plugin to query HCP Consul overview and service instances using HCP Consul Central public APIs.

 ## Set Up